Michael Lobo resigns as Goa minister, quits BJP | Politics

 Michael Lobo resigns as Goa minister, quits BJP

-Goa minister and BJP MLA Michael Lobo on Monday resigned from the Pramod Sawant-led ministry and also as member of the Legislative Assembly, ahead of the state polls scheduled next month.Lobo, who represented the Calangute Assembly constituency, submitted his resignations to the chief ministers office and the Goa Assemblys Speaker.I have resigned from both the posts.
+Goa minister and BJP MLA Michael Lobo on Monday resigned from the Pramod Sawant-led cabinet and also as member of the Legislative Assembly, ahead of the state polls scheduled next month.The Goa BJP unit later said Lobos move will not have any impact on the partys prospects in the state Assembly elections, to be held on February 14.

 - Country: